electron/electron/docs/api/app.md

 Returns:

 * `event` Event
-* `argv` String[] - An array of the second instance's command line arguments
+* `argv` string[] - An array of the second instance's command line arguments
-* `workingDirectory` String - The second instance's working directory
+* `workingDirectory` string - The second instance's working directory

 This event will be emitted inside the primary instance of your application when a second instance has been executed and calls `app.requestSingleInstanceLock()`.